vijaydwivedi75/LISTS/README.md

 ### How it Works?
-It takes the current Tab URL, crawls the source and extracts the main article.Then it summarizes keywords and uses them in Search API to find similar sites.
+It takes the current Tab URL, crawls the source and extracts the main article.
+Then it summarizes keywords and uses them in Search API to recommend sites with similar content.

 ### Technnologies Used
 - JavaScript
 - Python
-- Heroku
+- Flask
 - Chrome Extension
 - Search API